MV10/mv10.github.io/_posts/2018-08-07-serialization-encapsulated-enumeration-classes.md

 }
 ```

-`ReadJson` just grabs the string value (for EnumYesNo, this would be a "Y" or "N" value), casts the target object as an `IEnumerationJson` type, then passes along the value for processing.
+The converter doesn't do much by itself, the real work is done in the classes that use the converter. `ReadJson` just grabs the string value (for EnumYesNo, this would be a "Y" or "N" value), casts the target object as an `IEnumerationJson` type, then passes along the value for processing by the dependent class.
 All the hard reflection work is done by the implementation code shown in the next section.
 The same three-step process takes place in the converter's `WriteJson` implementation.

 ## Enumeration Deserializer